 Tops For Cold Weather Running

-The most important part about winter running is to layer up with a base, a mid-layer (if cold enough), and an outer shell layer to keep out cold rain, snow, or wind.
+The most important part about winter running is to layer up with a base, a mid-layer (if cold enough), and an outer layer to keep out cold rain, snow, or wind.
+Wind chill makes for a terrible run.

 Oftentimes this will be accomplished with a long sleeve shirt and a jacket that will keep the elements out but still offer some breathability for when things start to heat up.

-Here are our top picks for cold weather running tops.
+Here are my top pick for cold weather running tops.

 When it comes to a base layer, you’ll find few as reliable as the Nike long legend long sleeve.
 This will wick away moisture and keep your body warm throughout your entire run.